Azure/ADX-in-a-Day-Lab1/README.md

   Make sure the cluster and the Database fields are correct.
 Select **New table**

-  **Note**: We used an example table name as LogisticsLifeCycle here.
+  **Note**: We used an example table name as 'githubraw' here.
 You can give any name to your table but be sure to use it in all your queries going forward.

   <img src="/assets/images/Challenge2-Task3-Pic2.png" width="450">